Marketcircle/AXElements/docs/Debugging.markdown

 The core level of AXElements has logging in every case that an error code is returned.
 Though, it can show false positives because of hiccups in the accessibility API or implementation that an app provides; so it turned off by default.
+This feature is also going away in favour of more intelligent error handling in the core wrapper.

-When weird bugs are occuring, possibly even crashing MacRuby, you should try turning on the logs and then trying the script again, since that might reveal that the problem was with somebody's understanding of the accessibility contract.
+When weird bugs are occuring, possibly even crashing MacRuby, you should try turning on the logs and then trying the script again.
+You might see some tell tale logs printed out right before the crash.
 You can turn on logging right after you load AXElements, like so:

     require 'ax_elements'
     Accessibility.log.level = Logger::DEBUG